sapegin/washingcode-book/manuscript/book.md

 - `.map()` says we’re transforming an array into another array with the same number of elements;
 - `.find()` says we’re _finding_ a single element in an array;
-- `.some()` says we’re testing that the condition is true for _some_ array elements;
+- `.some()` says we’re testing that the condition is true for _some_ elements of the array;
-- `.every()` says we’re testing that the condition is true for _every_ array element.
+- `.every()` says we’re testing that the condition is true for _every_ element of the array.

 Traditional loops don’t help with understanding what the code is doing until you read the whole thing.

 We’re separating the “what” (our data) from the “how” (how to loop over it).
 More than that, with array methods we only need to worry about our data, which we’re passing in as a callback function.

-When you use array methods for all simple cases, traditional loops signal to the code reader that something unusual is going on.
-And that’s good: you can reserve brain resources for better understanding the unusual, more complex cases.
+When all simple cases are covered by array methods, every time you see a traditional loop, you know that something unusual is going on.
+And that’s good: less chances you’ll miss a bug during code review.

-Also don’t use generic array methods like `.map()` or `.forEach()` when more specialized array methods would work, and don’t use `.forEach()` when `.map()` would work:
+Also don’t use generic array methods like `.map()` or `.forEach()` when more specialized array methods would work, and don’t use `.forEach()` instead of `.map()` to transform an array.

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];